Verdiyev/DRF-Inventory/README.md

 How to setup:
 1. Make sure you have Docker on your machine
 2. Clone repo
-3. run following command in root directory (same as docker-compose.yaml):
+3. Run following command in root directory (same as docker-compose.yaml):
   ```shell
   docker-compose build
   ```